 Simple English definitions for legal terms

-Read a random definition: likelihood of confusion
+Read a random definition: practice court

 A long-term capital loss is when you lose money by selling something you've owned for a long time, like a house or stocks.
 It's not a good thing because you're losing money, but it's different from losing something in a disaster or accident.
 The government has rules about how you can use long-term capital losses to reduce your taxes.